Nerfarious/Yasuni-The-Tag-Creator/README.md

 # Yasuni The Tag Creator

-# Yasuni is a Discord Bot based on the Discord.JS Library.
-Its simple functionality; especially the tag system.
+#### Yasuni is a simple bot that is wriiten using the Discord.JS libary.z